How I Survived Middle School

-How I Survived Middle School is a series of young adult novels by Nancy Krulik, who has written more than 100 books for children and young adults.
+How I Survived Middle School is a series of young adult novels by American author Nancy Krulik.
 The series centers around a preteen girl named Jenny McAfee as she enters and goes through middle school.
 The series has gained popularity among both young adults and librarians for the interactions built into the series for readers, such as self-scored quizzes.